OpenJBOD/software/README.md

 - `emc2301/` - This directory contains the basic EMC2301 driver.
 This is the class we use to interface with the fan controller. `emc2301_regs.py` contains the register addresses of the EMC2301 for quick reference.

 Webpage templates are stored in the `templates/` and `gzstatic/` directories, these are unique because:
 - `gzstatic/` - Any request invoked to `/static/<path>` goes to the gzstatic directory.
 This is a good place to put gzipped static resources that will not change.
 Such as the about page, the CSS, images, etc. Please note that gzipped pages cannot be rendered as templates. **For the sake of ease of development, the files in gzstatic are NOT gzipped in this repo.
-Before pushing them to your board, ensure they are gzipped or they will fail to load**
+Before pushing them to your board, ensure they are gzipped or they will fail to load!**
 - `templates/` - These are the templates with variables. utemplate, the library used for templating, uses a very Jinja-like syntax.
 For exact examples, please see [miguelgrinberg's examples](https://github.com/miguelgrinberg/microdot/tree/main/examples/templates/utemplate).

 ## Shoutouts